acmdas/das_fieldstones/morefieldstones2019.md

 Monday, 09 December 2019

 “The most damaging thing you learned in school wasn't something you learned in any specific class.
 It was learning to get good grades.”—[Paul Graham](http://paulgraham.com/lesson.html)

+## Sunlight
+Tuesday, 10 December 2019

+“It is, after all, not necessary to fly right into the middle of the sun, but it is necessary to crawl to a clean little spot on earth where the sun sometimes shines and one can warm oneself a little.”—Franz Kafka *Letter to my Father*